mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 4.1.0 =
+* Major rework of admin pages - Transactions, Donors and Subscriptions are now rendered in react
+* Add ability to view individual post details (for Transactions, Donors, Subscriptions)
+* Add pagination to admin tables
+* Update HeadlessUI to v2.2.4

 = 4.0.11 =
 * Debug page renamed to advanced
 * Added action for bulk moving transactions between campaigns